Travel aberrations in the XXI century

 At present, to successfully visiting (in a very superficial way) all the 325 territories included in a traveler club like TCC, for instance, that means an expense of more than 1 and a half million US dollars (I have consulted a number of people from USA who have completed the list of TCC and that is the minimum amount of money that they have told me to have spent in the pursue of that objective, and some told me 2 millions, and even 3 millions US Dollars).

-You can travel when you are retired at 60, or at 70, or at 80 years old, of course, it is very advisable, but as a hobby, to relax, to learn culture, to enjoy the beach or the nature in a place of benign climate, to invite your grandchildren (if you have them) to travel with you, but not to compete and pretend be the best world traveler because you have much money and can afford to get to remote and expensive places hiring airplanes and ships, and traveling faster than the Road Runner, because you will never become a real traveler.
+You can travel when you are retired at 60, or at 70, or at 80 years old, of course, it is very advisable and better than joining a club to dance foxtrot or playing dominoes, but as a hobby, to relax, to learn culture, to enjoy the beach or the nature in a place of benign climate, to invite your grandchildren (if you have them) to travel with you, but not to compete and pretend be the best world traveler because you have much money and can afford to get to remote and expensive places hiring airplanes and ships, and traveling faster than the Road Runner, because you will never become a real traveler.

 And yet, when one reads the interviews of members who are at the top of the lists of these clubs, who made their main journeys when they were sexagenarians and septuagenarians travelling too fast and superficially, they all pride themselves for being so “good travelers”, the best of the world, and they even compare themselves with Marco Polo or with Neil Armstrong.

 Presently, the best travelers of the world are well over 70 years old (German Heinz Stucke, French André Brugiroux and a few more).
 But they started to travel when they were very young, they sacrificed everything for the sake of travel.
-Today they can’t afford to pay a cruise to Peter I island in Antarctica, or to Kermadec island in the Pacific (both places are listed in some of these travel clubs), therefore they (in case of joining those clubs) would never be on top positions, on the top positions only appear today the rich and superficial members, but none of them are real travelers.
+Today they can’t afford to pay a cruise to Peter I island in Antarctica, or to Kermadec island in the Pacific (both places are listed in some of these travel clubs), therefore they (in case of joining those clubs) would never be on top positions like Traveler’s Century Club or Most Traveled People.
+No, on the top positions only appear today the rich and superficial members, but none of them are real travelers.

 El admirable viajero chino Fa Xian